Assessing the economic impact of Brexit: background report

 where Y denotes gross domestic product, K and L denote (physical) capital input and labour (measured in physical units such as hours worked) andis the share of capital income in total factor income, or stated differently, the share of capital income in the gross domestic product.
 From (3), we can define our TFP model for the UK:

 This indicator is useful, although a disadvantage is that it does not take into account the quality level of education.
 Cohen and Soto (2007) claim to produce better data than Barro and Lee, as they use information from surveys based on uniform classification systems of education over time, and an intensified use of information by age groups.
 Moreover, Cohen and Soto claim that their data is more suitable for models in first differences, which is exactly how our UK TFP model is estimated.
 This measured as the unemployment rate (U) minus the non-accelerating inflation rate of unemployment (U*).
-Term a3 measures openness of the economy, which is based on trade exposure encompassing a weighted average of export intensity and import penetration, see (Bassanini et al., 2001, footnote 37).
+Term α5 measures the amount of hours worked (L) per person employed (N).
+Term α6 measures the participation rate measured as the number of persons employed (N) as a share of total population (P).
+The openness of the economy is measured by term α7, which is based on trade exposure encompassing a weighted average of export intensity and import penetration, see (Bassanini et al., 2001, footnote 37).
 We use calculations by Donselaar (2011) to adjust trade exposure for country size, as small economies are by definition more exposed to foreign trade, regardless of their trade policy or competitiveness.
-Term a4 measures the corporate tax level as a % of total business capital income.
-Term a4 measures labour input control variables, i.e. the participation rate measured as the number of persons employed (N) as a share of total population (P), and the amount of hours worked (L) per person employed (N).
-These control variables are lagged one year.
-Finally, a9 measures entrepreneurship and a10 is a dummy to take into account the extreme effects of the Great Recession in 2008 and 2009.
+Term α8 measures the corporate tax level as a % of total business capital income.
+Finally, α9 measures entrepreneurship and α10 is a dummy to take into account the extreme effects of the Great Recession in 2008 and 2009.
 Table 2 sums up the description of all individual variables in equations (3) and (4) and their data sources.
 For technicalities on variable construction, we refer to Erken (2008), Donselaar (2011), Erken et al. (2016).

 Econometrics and estimation results